-We reported awhile back that Andrew Davies was developing the Quirke stories by Benjamin Black for television.
+We reported not long ago that Andrew Davies was developing the Quirke stories by Benjamin Black for television.
 Mr. Davies mentioned this in passing in another interview.
 And, as we know, projects like this can be fickle things, stopping and starting and progressing in spurts or dying quietly while no one is looking.

-But the good news for the Quirke stories is that it was noted in an interview with their author, John Banville, AKA Benjamin Black, in the Irish Times that Gabriel Byrne will portray Quirke in a television mini-series which will begin filming next year!
+But there is good news for the Quirke stories.
+It was noted in an interview with their author, John Banville, AKA Benjamin Black, in the Irish Times that Gabriel Byrne will portray Quirke in a television mini-series which will begin filming next year!

 A major element in Banville’s literary progress, though he doesn’t take kindly to the suggestion, has been his decision to write, under the name Benjamin Black, a series of crime novels featuring a delightfully mismatched pair of investigators, Det Insp Hackett and his pathologist friend Quirke.
 Since Christine Falls appeared, in 2006, he has produced five Black books and two Banville novels, The Infinities and Ancient Light.
 Having spent a couple of days reading first the latter, then the most recent of the crime novels, I was surprised by the similarities I found.

 “Oh, God.”
 Banville looks appalled.
 “You’re not supposed to say that.”

 I’m not saying the books are alike; not in the slightest.
 But they share preoccupations, even images.
 Happening, in Vengeance, upon the sentence “The leather seat was hot where the sun had been shining on it”, it’s hard not to recall the paragraph in Ancient Light when Alex and Mrs Gray “climbed back into the front seat, exclaiming at the hotness of the leather where the sun had been shining on it . . .”